 Video Chat and Video Conferencing: often confused with live video interviews, video chat or video conferencing is a live webcam interaction between multiple parties.

 At first glance, you may be wondering where the real distinction lies between the two options and their features.
 After all, they both require a webcam and help companies connect face-to-face with another individual.
+But there are distinct functions of video interviewing software that empowers hiring teams to streamline candidate evaluations, save money, and most importantly speed up the hiring process to fill empty seats with high-quality talent faster.

 The obvious differences